 No lecithin or Vital Wheat Gluten

-• 880 g Fresh milled hard white or hard red wheat flour 7 cups
+- 880 g Fresh milled hard white wheat flour or hard red wheat flour (7 cups of flour)

 Yudane